Are you a new one?

 But Ms. Willie is different.

 She steps out of her apartment in her nightgown to chat for several minutes.
-She rarely wants the food because her stomach has been upset.
+She rarely wants the food because she says her stomach has been upset.
 (Because she also has no teeth, we show her what’s easy to chew; sometimes she takes it, sometimes she doesn’t.)

-And she never knows who we are.
+Yet she never knows who we are.

 Every time.